3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Microsoft Kinect SDK Overview

+The following is a brief description of classes from the SDK as they would be useful to our project.
+All the information is available in the Microsoft Kinect SDK Documentation in Appendix TODO.

 ##### KinectSensor

 The `KinectSensor` class is used as the primary interface to the Microsoft Kinect.
-The `KinectSensor` adopts a singleton pattern by using a static method to return.
-Once an instance has been obtained all other access to the sensor is handled through member
+The `KinectSensor` adopts a singleton pattern by using a static method to return an instance of the `KinectSensor` class.
+Once an instance has been obtained all other access to the sensor is handled through the instance.

 ##### DepthFrameSource

-TODO: DepthFrameSource Description
+The `DepthFrameSource` class gives access to `DepthFrameReader` objects through a simple `OpenReader` method.
+Also includes properties representing the reliable distances that the Microsoft Kinect can read data.

+##### DepthFrameReader

+The `DepthFrameReader` class is used to capture `DepthFrame` objects which represent actual data.
+The frames can be captured by subscribing an event handler to the `FrameArrived` member event or by making a call to the `AcquireLatestFrame` method.

 ##### DepthFrame

-The `DepthFrame` class is an image where the pixels represent the distance of the given pixel area from the camera
+The `DepthFrame` class represents a single moment of depth data capture.
+The data is represented as an image where the pixels represent the distance of the given pixel area from the camera.
+It provides methods for accessing the underlying pixel data in both buffer and array forms.

 ##### ColorFrameSource

-TODO: ColorFrameSource Description
+The `ColorFrameSource` class gives access to `ColorFrameReader` objects through a simple `OpenReader` method.
+Also includes properties representing the reliable distances that the Microsoft Kinect can read data.

+##### ColorFrameReader

+The `ColorFrameReader` class is used to capture `ColorFrame` objects which represent actual data.
+The frames can be captured by subscribing an event handler to the `FrameArrived` member event or by making a call to the `AcquireLatestFrame` method.

 ##### ColorFrame

-TODO: ColorFrame Description
+The `ColorFrame` class represents a single moment of color data capture.
+The data is represented as an image where the pixels represent the color of the given pixel area as recorded by the camera.
+It provides methods for accessing the underlying pixel data as either a buffer or an array.

 ##### Capturing Color and Depth Data

-TODO: Detail steps to capture color data
+The following steps should be followed in order to initialize the Microsoft Kinect camera sensor for data collection.

+1. Acquire an instance of the `KinectSensor` class by calling `KinectSensor.GetDefault()`
+2. Call the `Open()` member method on the acquired `KinectSensor` object
+3. Call the `OpenReader()` member method on the acquired `KinectSensor` object's `ColorFrameSource` property to acquire a `ColorFrameReader`
+4. Call the `OpenReader()` member method on the acquired `KinectSensor` object's `DepthFrameSource` property to acquire a `DepthFrameReader`

+Once the previous steps have been completed the data can begin to be captured from the sensor.
+Perform the following steps in order to acquire color and depth data.

+1. Call the `AcquireLatestFrame` method on the acquired `ColorFrameReader` to obtain a `ColorFrame`
+2. Call the `AcquireLatestFrame` method on the acquired `DepthFrameReader` to obtain a `DepthFrame`

+Once the previous steps have been performed the data can be read from the two acquired frames.
+Once the processing is complete be sure to call the `Close()` member method on the two acquired frames to release the system resources.
+Repeat the previous step as many times as desired.
+If no more data needs to be collected, then call the `Close()` member method on both the acquired `ColorFrameReader` and the acquired `DepthFrameReader` as well as the acquired `KinectSensor` instance.

 ### Final Decision